Good oral hygiene for

 Step One

-Expand your dog’s
+Supplement your dog’s daily

 As an added bonus,

-fresh crunchy food such as whole carrots, parsnips and sliced pieces of apple
+fresh crunchy food such as whole carrots, parsnips and sliced pieces of apple help scrub your

 dog’s teeth clean.